bridgefy/sdk-android-beta/README.md

 The following code shows how to start the SDK (using your API key) and how to assign the delegate.
 #### Android Manifest
 Locate the AndroidManifest.xml file within your project.
 It is usually located in the "app" or "src/main" directory.
-Add the <meta-data> element as a child element inside the component tag.
+Add the <meta-data> element as application element inside the component tag.

 ````xml
 <manifest>